Who can sign trademark applications?

 Who can sign trademark Office Action responses?

 A response to a trademark Office Action may not always require a verified statement.
-It depends on what the response requires.
+It depends on what is required in the response.
 Where a verified statement is not required, it is simply more expedient to have the US attorney sign and file the response.

 If a verified statement is required, it would be best practice to have the client sign since they would have either legal authority to bind the trademark owner or firsthand knowledge of the facts and actual or implied authority to act on behalf of the owner.